JIYEONKIMPROG/Pi_Market/README.md

 ## Overview
 The Solana Metaplex NFT Marketplace, **Pi-Market** <br><br>
-Pi-market is an NFT market where you can mint and freely purchase NFT works related to the school you belong to.
-Sell and purchase any works of art, including photos, pictures, videos, music, etc. from your beloved school. <br><br>
+Pi-market is an NFT market where you can mint and freely purchase university NFT merchandises.
+Sell and purchase any work of art, including photos, pictures, videos, music and so on from your beloved society. <br><br>
 Paint Us with Your NFTs 😎

 ## Features